 Stock-up with a case of Giant Alaska Snow Crab, and you'll be ready for entertaining, parties, or always having a special treat on-hand for your family!
-With volume discounts & FREE Shipping, buying a case of a succulent Bairdi is a great way to enjoy an Alaska crab feast without "breaking the bank".
+With out bulk discount, buying a case of a succulent Bairdi is a great way to enjoy an Alaska crab feast without "breaking the bank".
 It's the biggest and best snow crab you'll ever eat!

 Larger than - but just as flavorful as it's popular relative, Opilio crab.